samugit83/AutoCodeAgent2.0/README.md

 In this way, EGOT enables the model to process responses that go beyond simple information aggregation, producing deeper analyses and more articulate conclusions that reflect true understanding of the domain being examined.

 ### User Interaction and Feedback:
 Throughout the chain execution, the system may pause to collect additional input from the user.
-This “human in the loop” mechanism ensures that if any ambiguities arise or if additional clarifications are needed, the process can incorporate human feedback before proceeding further.
+This "human in the loop" mechanism ensures that if any ambiguities arise or if additional clarifications are needed, the process can incorporate human feedback before proceeding further.
 This interactive element is vital for ensuring accuracy and contextual relevance in the final output.

 Here you can find an example of the JSON chain in JSON format.
 With a user prompt example like this: 'I want to start an e-commerce business.
 Can you help me structure all aspects of the company, including operational, marketing, and growth strategies to break even within 1 year and achieve at least $1,000,000 in revenue within 2 years?
 I would also like a detailed plan with market analysis, expense forecasts, customer acquisition strategies, and cost optimization.'